 This function is available on all of the cooking zones.
 It allows rapid heating up of the element to bring the selected cooking zone up to temperature.
-Once the zone is at the required cooking temperature the power level will reduce automatically to the preset level.

 The function is selected by turning the control knob to the 'A' position.
-Turn the control knob momentarily counter-clockwise from the zero position until the symbol [#] is shown on the hob control display.
+Turn the control knob momentarily counter-clockwise from the zero position until the symbol [R] is shown on the hob control display.

-Once the [8] is displayed, turn the control knob to the level of your choice (1 to 9).
+Once the [R] is displayed, turn the control knob to the level of your choice (1 to 9).
 The pan will heat up at 100% power for a specified time before the power is reduced to the level selected.

-When the Automatic Heat-up function is activated, the hob control display will flash alternately between the [8] setting and the chosen power level.
+When the Automatic Heat-up function is activated, the hob control display will flash alternately between the [#] setting and the chosen power level.